llegomark/rss-feed-notifier/README.md

 - Separate webhook URLs for receiving error notifications (for each notification service)
 - A GitHub personal access token with repository access
 - An Upstash Redis database for storing last checked timestamps (optional)
+- A GitHub repository where the CSV file will be committed
+- A CSV file in the GitHub repository where the new item URLs will be stored (optional)
+- A list of RSS feed URLs to monitor

 ## Installation